payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

 ### Describe Cost Management in Azure
 - Factors that affect cost
-  - Resource Type
-  - Usage Meters
-  - Resource Usage
-  - Azure Subscription Types
-  - Azure Marketplace
-  - Location
+  -<b> Resource Type</b> - a number of factors influence the cost of Azure resources.
+They depend on the type of resource or how you customize it.
+    - i.e. type (blob/table storage), performance tier (standard vs. premium), access tier (hot, cool, archive), etc.
+  - <b>Usage Meters:</b> When you provision a resource, Azure creates meters to track that resource's usage.
+These meters are used to generate a usage record that's later used to help calculate your bill.
+Each meter tracks a specific type of usage.
+  - <b>Resource Usage:</b> charged based on what you use.
+    - Deallocating a VM means VM is no longer running, but the associated hard disks and data are still kept in Azure. (billed for disk storage, but removes compute cost and VM's IP address cost during this time) -- This is a way to minimize costs.
+  - <b>Azure Subscription Types:</b> some Azure subscription types also include usage allowances, which affect costs.
+  - <b>Azure Marketplace:</b> can also purchase Azure-based solutions and services from third-party vendors through Azure Marketplace.
+  - <b>Location:</b> when you provision a resource in Azure, you need to define the location (i.e. Azure region) of where it will be deployed.
+Different regions can have different associated prices.
+Geographic regions can affect where your network traffic flows, thus network traffic is a cost influence to consider as well.
-  - Zones for Billing Network Traffic
+  - <b>Zones for Billing Network Traffic:</b> billing zones are a factor in determining the cost of some Azure services.
+    - <b>Bandwidth</b>  - refers to data moving in and out of Azure datacenters.
+Some inbound data transfers (data going into Azure datacenters) are free.
+For outbound data transfers, data transfer pricing is based on zones.
+  - <b>Zone</b> - a zone is a geographical grouping of Azure regions for billing purposes.
-- <b>Pricing Calculator:</b> use to determine which Azure services best fit your budget. helps determine cost --
+- <b>Pricing Calculator:</b> use to determine which Azure services best fit your budget. helps determine cost / estimate workload cost

 - <b>Total Cost of Ownership (TCO) Calculator:</b> helps estimate the cost savings of operating your solution on Azure over time compared to operating in your on-prem datacenter.
 - <b>Azure Cost Management and Billing Tool:</b> a free service that helps you understand your Azure bill, manage your account and your subscription, monitor and control Azure spending, and optimize resource use.
   - Features include: reporting, data enrichment, budgets, alerting, and recommendations
   - use to control spending
-• describe the purpose of tags
+ - <b>Resource tags:</b>  a way to organize your resources.
+Tags provide extra information, or metadata, about your resources.
+  - Tags also help you manage costs associated with the different groups of Azure products/resources.

 ### Describe Features and Tools in Azure for Governance and Compliance
 - <b>Resource Locks:</b> prevent resources from being accidentally deleted or changed.